Skip to Content

 What can I use instead of soy milk?

-If you don’t want to or can’t use soy milk, feel free to substitute it for equal amounts of another plant-based milk.
-I recommend oat milk, unsweetened if possible.
+If you don’t want to or can’t use soy milk, feel free to substitute it for equal amounts of another plant-based milk such as almond.
+I recommend using an unsweetened one if possible.

 Can I make this into a loaf cake?